SerraKD/glimpse-of-future/README.md

 ![Image of age input text]()

+> User input for age is limited to a maximum of 3 characters.

 #### Nickname

 The game requests for a nickname after getting the prediction and saying no to Would you like to know more question.
 The reason for this is to give the user a feeling more of a personal and life-like experience.

+> User input for nickname is limited to a maximum of 9 characters.

 ![Image of nickname input text]()